ankaAR/bestiario5e/_creatures/swarm-of-insects.md

 ### Acciones

 ***Bites.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 0 ft., one target in the swarm's space.
-Hit: 10 (4d4) piercing damage, or 5 (2d4) piercing damage if the swarm has half of its hit points or fewer.
+Hit: 10 (4d4) puntos de daño perforante, or 5 (2d4) puntos de daño perforante if the swarm has half of its hit points or fewer.